P-Tilemachos/CV_Sceener/README.md

 # AI-Powered CV Screener

-A small Streamlit app that evaluates a CV against a job description using the Google Gemini API, returning a structured match score, missing keywords, and first-impression red flags — the kind of quick triage a recruiter does in the first few seconds of reading a resume.
+A small Streamlit app that evaluates a CV against a job description using the free Groq API, returning a structured match score, missing keywords, and first-impression red flags — the kind of quick triage a recruiter does in the first few seconds of reading a resume.